-We are delighted to welcome new people to all of our groups, clubs, and ministries.
-To get connected, email Susan Reaves, our Parish and Campus Administrator, at office@asaints.org.
+We are delighted to welcome new people to any of our Ministry Teams.
+To get connected, email Margaret Astesano, our Parish Administrator at Contact Us.
+For more Ministries, check Outreach.

 Altar Guild